FabianSieper/countDots/README.md

 Use the mouse to narrow down the area of interest by overdrawing areas.
 Points are not searched in overdrawn areas.

+If a mistake was made while selecting an area, pressing the button _Reset_ reloads the original image and removes selected areas.

 ## Further settings

 Further settings, have to be changed inside of the file `code/settings.json`.
 For further information lookup descriptions in secion _Usage (Raw)_.